Sign In / Sign Out

 Requirements (18 Credits Total)

 The biomimicry certificate requires 18 credit hours of study.
 The program includes 12 credit hours of core courses, and 6 credit hours of electives (including a capstone).
 Admission to the certificate program requires a minimum GPA of 3.0.
-Undergraduate students must earn a grade of “B” or better in all core courses to be eligible for the certificate.
+Undergraduate students must earn a grade of “B” or better in all courses to be eligible for the certificate.

 Core Courses (12 Credits Required)